suabochica/scala-learning/README.md

 - Be confident that the code you write does what you expect
 - Leverage a productive development environment

-Secondary goal: you get familiar with the most commont general purpose librarin and patterns of code
+Secondary goal: you get familiar with the most common general purpose libraries and patterns of code
 - Collections
 - Error Handling
 - Concurrency
 - Testing
-- Know which tool to picjk for which job
+- Know which tool to pick for which job

-> The common thread: How can Scala help you solve bussines problems?
+> The common thread: How can Scala help you solve business problems?

 ## Syllabus